imixs/imixs-ml/imixs-ml-workflow/README.md

 This example will only analyse content from PDF and MS Word files.

-### Training Quality

-Per default the required training data quality is set to 'PARTIAL' which means that not all Items must contain a value to be acceptable for the training service.
-You can overwrite the Training quality level to 'FULL' or 'REDUCED' to accept a different quality level.

-	<ml-config name="ml.training.quality">REDUCED</ml-config>

 ## The ML Definition

 During the processing of a workitem the MLService creates a MLDefinition holding the details of a ml service endpoint.
 These data is stored in a Map object with the following data